 2015-Recent Case Results (January-June)

-DISCLAIMER: The results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results that may be achieved in your case because the facts of every case are unique.JUNE, 2015
+DISCLAIMER: These are actual results from the Dominy Law Firm's DUI / OVI cases and criminal cases in Columbus, Ohio and the central Ohio area.
+However, the results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results which may be achieved in your case because the facts of every case are unique.JUNE, 2015

 Unusual Resolution For Physical Control Case.
 A neighbor called the police because my client was sitting in his car playing the car stereo loudly.
 Officers went to the scene and encountered my client.
 When my client opened the car door, the officers smelled an overwhelming odor of alcohol.
 They observed my client appeared to be under the influence and was holding what appeared to be an alcoholic beverage.
 The officers administered field sobriety tests and arrested my client.
 My client refused a breath test and was charged with Physical Control of a vehicle Under the Influence.